ternaustralia/cmrset-examples/tds-examples/README.md

 #### END
 The dataset end date to finish downloading data on (formatted as YYYY-MM-DD).

+#### OVERWRITE
+If set to True will overwrite files which have already been downloaded, otherwise will skip downloading if it already exists.

 #### TILES
 The list of tile indicies you wish to download.
 The default value is a list containing ***all 12 tiles***.